Contact the Inclusion and Diversity Team

 Share it with us

-Special Assistant to the Dean and Professor of Music in the College of Arts, Humanities, and Social Sciences
+Special Assistant to the Dean and Associate Professor of Conflict Resolution and Ethnic Studies in the College of Arts, Humanities, and Social Sciences

 Director of Student Affairs within the College of Health Care Sciences